 The Royal British Legion exists to promote the welfare of those who are serving or have served in the armed forces of the Crown and their dependants; that is, their spouse, children and perhaps other dependents.

-The Nayland and District Branch meets every 3 months or so either in the Church Hall or the Anchor Pub.
+The Nayland and District Branch meets every 2 months in the Church Hall .
 It is not only open to ex-service men or women but is happy to accept associate members who have never served in the Armed Forces.
-Some of its meetings are held jointly with the Women's Section of the Royal British Legion.

 Its main activity is to look after its members and other ex-service men and women and their dependants and provide them with help and support as necessary.
-This is the role of the service committee.
-It also organizes the annual Remembrance Services at Nayland and Wiston Churches and the Annual Poppy Appeal Collections.
-It also conducts other fund raising events too for funding its local activities.
-Its Service Committee also has access to the national organization support agencies, such as Residential Homes and the more expensive home equipment aids that might be required by ailing ex-service personnel or their dependants.
+It arranges speakers at most of its meetings and organises visits 3 or 4 times a year.
+It organises the annual Remembrance Services at Nayland and Wiston Churches and the Annual Poppy Appeal Collections.
+It conducts fund raising events for funding its local activities and for the national organisation.
+Its welfare officer has access to the national organization support agencies, such as Residential Homes and the more expensive home equipment aids that might be required by ailing ex-service personnel or their dependants.

 Officers of the Branch